 So don’t get confused; both acronyms refer to the same department of Government of Canada.

-In Calgary, Alberta, in the centre of downtown Calgary, you can find the only office of CIC.
+In Calgary, Alberta, in the centre of downtown Calgary, you can find the ONLY office of CIC.
 It is located in the Harry Hays Building.

 I had my interview for permanent residence in this building a few years ago when I was under the Live-in Caregiver Program (LCP).
 I’ll tell more about the interview in the next post.

-Citizenship and Immigration Canada (CIC), Calgary
+Offices of Citizenship and Immigration Canada (CIC), Calgary

 Harry Hays Building, Suite 150